This is The Elections Centre

 Exciting new project for Local Election Result enthusiasts…

-Alan Willis who has helped considerably in compiling the Local Elections Database has recently produced data for the non-county boroughs 1945-1972.
-He has already published the three volume set of County Borough Results for this period (copies are available if you email us) but now wants to extend the data collection to the smaller boroughs.
-These include places running from Abergavenny to Woking.
-In some cases the results are reasonably good but there is still a great deal to be done.
+Alan Willis who has helped considerably in compiling the Local Elections Database is producing data for the non-county boroughs 1945-1972.
+Alan authored the three volume set of County Borough Results for this period (limited copies are still available if you email us) but is extending local election covereage to the smaller boroughs – Abergavenny to Woking.
+In some cases the results are reasonably good but there is still a great deal to be done so we need your help.
 As more regional and local newspaper archives appear online this is a great project for anyone interested in their own locality or beyond.

 The files can be viewed here: